pattuzzoj/indexeddb-promisify/README.md

 ### Schema Synchronization

-By default, `indexedb-async` synchronizes the schema automatically:
+By default, `indexeddb-promisify` synchronizes the schema automatically:

 1. Deletes object stores not present in the configuration.
 2. Creates missing stores.